 Keep reading to find out more about the similarities and differences between these two types.

 - Squamous cell carcinoma generally occurs in the center of the lung.
-It tends to develop in smokers.
+It tends to develop in smokers and can be associated with elevated calcium levels in the blood.

 - Large cell carcinoma occurs anywhere in the lung, and it usually grows and spreads at a rapid rate.